brad-dallin/laptopchemistry/docs/_methods/2025-03-29-query-chembl-approved-small-molecule-drugs.md

 catagories: methods
 ---

 In this step-by-step guide, I'll show you how to build a SQL query to extract chemical structures and drug data from the ChEMBL database.
 As a valuable resource for drug discovery and cheminformatics research, ChEMBL contains extensive information on bioactive molecules.
 This tutorial assumes some basic familiarity with SQL and Python.
+The jupyter notebook for this methods post can be found [here](https://github.com/brad-dallin/laptopchemistry/blob/main/notebooks/qry_chembl_approved_small_molecule_drugs.ipynb).

 ## Overview
 - [Setting Up Your Environment](#setup)